Welcome to the Art Department at Bexley Grammar School.

 Students are taught how to develop their technical drawing skills using one, two, three and even five point perspective.
 These skills are intended to build on the still life drawing project within Year 7 to enhance their drawing ability further.
 Colour skills learnt in Year 7 are also continued in Year 8 to help them build on their versatility.

 Year 8 Perspective Examples

-These are examples have been created using watercolours, pencil and felt tips.
-Combing different materials together has strengthened the students understanding of how each of these can be applied effectively.
+These examples have been created using watercolours, pencil and felt tips.
+Combining different materials together has strengthened the students' understanding of how each of these can be applied effectively.

 In year 9 we focus on developing students understanding of Street Art and Political Art.
 Students develop core skills in drawing, painting, stencilling, mark-making techniques, collage and advanced composition which are all required for GCSE.
 The first term students explore the world of ‘Street Art’ and the artists behind the work to gain a better understanding of ‘why’ the artists make the work and ‘what’ techniques they use.